-This podcast follows Senior Research Associate and Equity Director Grace Atukpawu-Tipton, Ph.D., M.S.W., as she talks with experts in racial and ethnic equity, disparity, and disproportionality in child welfare and other human service systems.
+This podcast series follows Senior Research Associate and Equity Director Grace Atukpawu-Tipton, Ph.D., M.S.W., as she talks with experts in racial and ethnic equity, disparity, and disproportionality in child welfare and other human service systems.
 Join them as they explore approaches and methods to apply an equity framework in the evaluation of child welfare programs and practices.
-All four episodes are available on SoundCloud, Stitcher, and Apple:
+All four episodes are available on SoundCloud or wherever you get your podcasts.

 - Cultural Humility and Community Partnership.
 Senior Research Associate Tess Abrahamson-Richards, M.P.H., a member of the Spokane Tribe in Washington State, draws on her extensive experience to share lessons learned in conducting evaluations involving Native communities.
 She discusses the importance of bringing cultural humility, partnering with communities throughout the entire evaluation process, and including American Indian/Alaska Native as a demographic category in data sets.

 - Implicit Bias and Stigma.
 Since 2005, Rita Cameron Wedding, Ph.D., professor of Women’s Studies and Ethnic Studies at Sacramento State University, has used her curriculum Implicit Bias: Impact on Decision-Making to train judges, public defenders, and practitioners in child welfare, juvenile justice, law enforcement, and education throughout the United States.
 She shares examples from her experience on topics including benefits and barriers to incorporating an equity perspective in evaluation, methods for identifying and addressing implicit bias, and strategies for avoiding perpetuating stigma in language used in child welfare practice and research contexts.